tuthmose/Clustering/README.md

 `validation/` includes notes about clustering validation

 Algorithms included were selected because:
-- (i)  they were not present at the time in scikit-learn or extras (but perhaps they are now) e. g.
+- they were not present at the time in scikit-learn or extras (but perhaps they are now) e. g.
 Density Peaks or SNN
-- (ii) self teaching
+- self teaching

 all clustering algorithms are imported by `myclusters.py` all validation ones are imported by `mymetrics.py`